thundergolfer/thundergolfer.github.io/collections/_posts/2026-05-02-beautiful-abilene.md

 [^server-amortization]: Five years is a simplifying assumption for useful economic life, not a claim that the servers physically stop working after five years.
 In 2024 analysts were claiming that the NVIDIA H100 SXM5 had a depreciation term of only 3-4 years.
 This turned out to be very wrong.
 H100s are _increasing_ in price in early 2026, almost 4 years after release.

-The bones of this breakdown come from the latest (7th) edition of the quantative [Computer Architecture](https://shop.elsevier.com/books/computer-architecture/hennessy/978-0-443-15406-5) textbook from Patterson, Hennesey, and Kozyrakis.
+The bones of this breakdown come from the latest (7th) edition of the quantitative [Computer Architecture](https://shop.elsevier.com/books/computer-architecture/hennessy/978-0-443-15406-5) textbook from Patterson, Hennessy, and Kozyrakis.
 What's important to notice is that the capital expenditure (CAPEX) for the IT equipment nearly dwarfs the cost of facilities, _and_ the IT equipment has a much shorter depreciation time.

-To get to a per-GPU-hour cost we need to translate from CAPEX to operation expenditure (OPEX).
+To get to a per-GPU-hour cost we need to translate from CAPEX to operating expenditure (OPEX).
 Upfront costs combine with depreciation to become costs-over-time, and we add in ongoing service, maintenance, and operations cost, e.g. people!
 Assume 300 fully loaded staff at $250,000/year (generous).
 CAPEX costs are converted to monthly costs using a 5% capital recovery factor over each amortization period.

 ### Converting to OPEX